AjibolaPy/ECG-READING-Neural-Nets/README.md

 the 1D Conv Net downsamples the large dataset picking only important features.
 The model is able to classify 5 types of heart rhythms correctly.

+It also has an Api that get answers snippet from the web